KevinT/kevintrethewey.com/professional/_posts/2021-10-23-teamdonotexist.md

 Where a team can be observed, what you are actually seeing is:

 * Each individual’s behaviours,
-* in emergent response what is going on around them,
+* in emergent response to what is going on around them,
 * as processed through their archetype of what a team should be
 * with their latest individual mental model of what their team currently is, and
 * their individual role and purpose relative to the team at the given moment.